 Menstrual cramps are severe, painful cramps that occur during a period.
-There are 2 types:
+There are two types:

 - Primary.
 This type starts soon after a girl gets her first period.
 It's usually lifelong.
 But it may get better over time.

 - Secondary.
 This type is caused by another health problem, such as a growth or infection.
 It usually starts later.